GuilleX7/Drive-By-Sable/README.md

 NOTE: There is likely to be bugs that I have not discovered in my testing.
 I'm a beginner dev.

 KNOWN ISSUES:
-- MOST issues were fixed in the latest full release up on CurseForge.
+- MOST issues were fixed in the latest full release up on CurseForge and Modrinth.
-- Hitboxes still are not the correct shape to match new models.
 - Not happy with Simulated creative tab banner (aesthetic mismatch).

 Fixes for these issues are coming in the next beta release.
 For now, the mod is stable and accomplishes the original goal.